AllanKantombera/table-tennis-robotic-arm/README.md

 * Improve paddle shape for better contact
 * Add random return angles
 * Add automatic play mode with timing prediction

-If you'd like a **Markdown README.md** version instead (with formatting, bold titles, images, bullet styles), tell me and I'll generate it.